TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 Alternatively, if you don't have PATH set right, you can call it `python3 -m google_photos_takeout_helper`

-<sup>If you previously used this script in form where you
-download and run it - don't worry!
-Downloading it with pip is even simpler, and everything will work as previously :)</sup>

 If, instead of one big folder, you want your photos to be divided by year and month, run it with `--divide-to-dates` flag.

 ### How to use for dummies (non-programming people):